 The great advantage of EASYCLEAR over opaque silicones is that you can mark the parting line from the outside of the cured mould, without having to open it blind.
 Once cured, place the mould over a light source and use a marker or needle to trace the cut path before inserting the scalpel.
 This reduces the risk of damaging the original piece or the mould cavity itself.

-Accelerating cure with EasyCat 3520
+Speeding up the cure with EasyCat 3520

 Frequently asked questions